j0shnan/S1QueryConverter/README.md

 E.g., " 'httpx://SomeSite.Site" or "\\Maybe\Some\Share BlahBlah=\"AnotherResource"
 In both examples this creates an issue in the new QL.
 The resolution here is to encapsulate both with Single Quotes:
 E.g., 'httpx://SomeSite.Site' or '\\Maybe\Some\Share BlahBlah=\"AnotherResource'
-Since v2 excepts single quotes this is not a major issue, but still needs to be solved manually.
+Since v2 accepts single quotes this is not a major issue, but still needs to be solved manually.
 Thankfully, these aren't scenarios we run into frequently when making queries.
 Please be aware that the scripts will both hit these conditions and stop converting anything that comes after it to v2 ql (you'll have a partially converted query).